 Small things have big consequences.
 Over time, those consequences compound.
 We are the accumulated momentum of all our choices.
 Some of those choices are binary.
 Go to the gym or not: that choice in that moment is going to change your day.
 Over time that choice will change your life.
 We tend to ignore the importance of fractional benefit because we lose sight of the concept of the tipping point- the little benefit that tips the cup releases a flood of many benefits.
 It may be a 2 percent difference in force or momentum that flips the coin from heads to tails, or yes to no. – Aubrey Marcus

 There’s no area of your life that’s separate from the others.
 Your health will impact your work.
 Your work will impact your relationships.
 Your relationships will impact your happiness.
 Your happiness will impact your performance.
 It’s an interconnected system.
 And if one of the systems is out whack, the others are inevitably impacted by it.
-The investment with highest ROI is the one you make in yourself, and the way you get that ROI is by making the following five essential investments.
+The investment with highest ROI is the one you make in yourself.
+You get that ROI is by making the following five essential investments.

 1. PHYSICAL HEALTH

 At the beginning of this year, I had the misfortune of getting the flu.
-And if you were one of the unfortunate people who experienced this, you know it was one of the worst years ever.
+It was one of the worst years ever for the flu.
 I was incapacitated for almost the entire month of January and was spending entire days in bed.
 My productivity plummeted.
 I had to cancel interviews for The Unmistakable Creative and didn’t get very much writing done.
 It made me realize just how much we take our health for granted.
 Your health is the engine for the rest of your life.
 If your health is out whack, nothing else really works.
 Investing in your health produces an ROI in every other area of your life.
 That’s why I placed it first on the list.

 How exactly do you invest in your health?
 It’s not as complicated as it might sound.
 It comes down to three basic pillars: sleep, diet, and exercise.

-A Casper Mattress: I was fortunate enough to get a Casper mattress because the company sponsored multiple episodes of the Unmistakable Creative.
-After a couple of months of sleeping on it, I started noticing a difference anytime I didn’t sleep in my bed.
-Whether it was a hotel, a friend’s place or a night at my parent’s house where I have a bedroom, the quality of my sleep was always much better when I slept on the Casper.
-A good mattress is probably the most worthwhile investment you can make in the quality of your sleep.
+A Casper Mattress: I was fortunate enough to get a Casper mattress because.
+The company sponsored multiple episodes of the Unmistakable Creative.
+After a couple of months of sleeping on it, I started noticing a difference anytime I didn’t.
+I always slept much better the Casper.
+A good mattress is probably the most worthwhile investment you can make in your sleep.

-Soft Sheets: If you’ve ever slept in a hotel bed, you know that it kind of makes you feel like a king.
+Soft Sheets: When you sleep in a hotel bed, you feel like a king.
 I wanted to replicate that experience in my bedroom.
 When I did a google search, I stumbled upon this article by the team at Apartment Therapy.
 Shortly after, I upgraded to 1000-thread count sheets.
 And I immediately noticed a difference in how I felt.

 As my friend Mike says, “sleep is the magic elixir.”
 If you improve the quality of your sleep, you’ll improve every other area of your life.